Monte Incudine

 Monte Incudine (Alcùdina) is a mountain in the department of Corse-du-Sud on the island of Corsica, France.

 It is the highest peak in the Monte Incudine massif.

 Location

 The peak is on the border between the communes of Zicavo to the northwest and Sartène to the southeast.

 The Ruisseau de l'Incudine rises on its northwest slope.

 Physical

 Monte Incudine has prominence of 845 m and elevation of 2134 m.

 It is isolated by 22.07 km from Monte Renoso to the north-northwest.

 Hiking

 The hike to the summit is long, and very steep in some places.

 Lower down, vegetation includes Laricio pine forests and green meadows.

-Higher up it becomes more rocky, and the summit is a hugh slab of rock strewn with boulders.
+Higher up it becomes more rocky, and the summit is a huge slab of rock strewn with boulders.

 Often the summit is shrouded by clouds, and snow tends to persist.

 However, the summit provides an excellent panorama of the Corsican mountains.

+The mountain can be hiked as part of the GR 20 route.
+Alternatively, hikers can begin their climb from the Col de Bavella, accessible by road.